PeterRothman/loadimpact-docs/jekyll/_v4/testing-methodologies/application-testing-methodology.md

 ### Test Configuration

-Here are some more things to think about before you even write/record your first test script.
+Here are some tips to consider when you start to write/record your first test script:

 - What are the most common actions my user take as they relate to the important components I want to test?
   - _Login generally tends to be one important part of an application.
 What are others?
 If testing user journeys, what logical order do users of your application follow?_